Xomega-Net/Xomega.Docs/docs/tutorial/4-security/1-claims-identity.md

 As you see, we are using several joins and some rather cumbersome left joins in LINQ to retrieve the data.
 If we cannot find the person by the provided email address, then we add a critical error using a generated constant for our message.

 :::note
-Unlike the way we customized service code before, where we extended the partial service class, and provided custom code inline with the generated code, this is a subclass of the generated service, where you can override any operation, and need to provide custom implementation for the entire method.
+Unlike the way we customized service code before, where we extended the partial service class, and provided custom code inline with the generated code, this is a subclass of the generated service, where you can override any operation, and need to provide a custom implementation for the entire method.
 :::

 ## Constructing Claims Identity

-In order to encapsulate common security related code that can be shared between different types of projects, we will add a new static class called `SecurityManager` to the `AdventureWorks.Services.Common` project, where we will define a method that creates claims identity from a `PersonInfo` structure as follows.
+To encapsulate common security-related code that can be shared between different types of projects, we will add a new static class called `SecurityManager` to the `AdventureWorks.Services.Common` project, where we will define a method that creates claims identity from a `PersonInfo` structure as follows.

 ```cs title="SecurityManager.cs"
 /* added-next-line */